metro-digital/terraform-google-cf-cloudarmor-policy/README.md

 requirements while also enabling you to fine-tune your policy for application-specific needs.

+To create global Cloud Armor policies, use this module.
+For regional load balancers setups, use this [submodule][regional-backend-security-policy].

 > [!WARNING]
 > Not all features of the upstream module are supported yet.